 Another man jumped in to explain the Eastern way of learning.
 He suggested Westerners who learn about yoga from Sanskrit translations and then write about it do so misguidedly.
 “Do not speak like you know or you have found something when in fact you have not,” he warned.

-I was sad for an entire day thinking about all of this!
+I was sad for an entire day thinking about this!
+I’m pretty sure I found something in 1987 when I discovered what my teachers called yoga.

-Of course I was not trying to perpetrate any kind of deception.
-I was trying to understand the ancient roots of a practice that transformed my life—yes, my English-speaking life in the Western hemisphere, so probably not the kind of transformation the original yogis experienced or sought, but a transformation nonetheless.
+Of course, when I talk about, write about, or practice yoga, I am not trying to perpetrate deception.
+In that online conversation, I was trying to understand the ancient roots of a practice that transformed my life.
+Yes, my English-speaking life in the Western hemisphere, so probably not the kind of transformation the original yogis sought.
+But it is a transformation nonetheless.

-Until recently, I didn’t spend a lot of time wondering if yoga in the West is authentic yoga.
+Until a few years ago (decades after I took my first yoga class), I didn’t spend a lot of time wondering if yoga in the West is authentic yoga.

-If I’m a better, more peaceful, more loving person because I practice what I, as a Westerner, call yoga, isn’t that a very good thing?
+If I’m a better, more peaceful, more loving person because I practice what I, as a Westerner, call yoga, isn’t that good?

-Yoga in the West May Not Be Pantanjali’s Yoga
+Yoga in the West Is Not Pantanjali’s Yoga

 I hope not.

-Other respondents told me “meditation” is the closest we can get to translating dhyana, but what we mean by meditation is not really what Pantanjali meant.
+I’ve been told “meditation” is the closest we can get to translating dhyana, but what we mean by meditation is not exactly what Pantanjali meant.

-What Pantanjali meant isn’t clear, but I think it had something to do with connection to a higher power—my goal when I practice yoga.
+What Pantanjali meant isn’t clear, but I think it had something to do with connection to source or my true nature—my goal when I practice yoga.

 I know I can’t practice Patanjali’s yoga authentically.
 My culture is different, I live in a different time, and I learn with my Western mind.
-I mean no disrespect to the masters by attempting to practice something called yoga.
 My practice is my attempt to seek union with something greater than myself.

 So, can we practice yoga in the West?
 I say yes.
 As a result of our yoga practice, many of us are trying to live ethically, move and breathe properly, and connect with a higher power.
-But it’s good to be aware that we’re not practicing what the ancient sages practiced, and we don’t understand what they understood.
+But it’s good to be aware that we’re not practicing what the ancient sages practiced.
+We don’t understand what they understood.

 Yoga in a Capitalist Market

 Yoga is big business in the West, which troubles many who revere its spiritual roots.
 For example, the idea of certifications and credentials for yoga teachers is an oddity in India.
-They don’t market and trademark various types of yoga and sell expensive clothing, jewelry, mats, and accessories.
-(Well some do, but apparently to Westerners and basically with the intention of fraud, my sources told me.)
+They don’t market and trademark types of yoga and sell expensive clothing, jewelry, mats, and accessories.
+(Well some do, but apparently to Westerners and basically with the intention of fraud, my sources say.)

 I know many yogis who are trying to avoid distortion as much as possible.
 We know we can never truly understand yoga as the ancient sages experienced it.
 Still, we’re trying to practice something as close to authentic yoga as we can get.